 Northeastern complies with federal and state laws that prohibit discrimination based on the protected categories listed above, and complies with Title IX of the Education Amendments of 1972, which prohibits discrimination based on sex in the University’s educational programs and activities.
 Northeastern accepts complaints of discrimination and harassment, including sexual harassment from students, employees, applicants for admission or employment, and University visitors.
 The University does not tolerate retaliation against any person for coming forward with a complaint or concern, or for otherwise participating in the process of addressing discrimination or harassment.
 In addition, Northeastern provides reasonable accommodations to qualified applicants, students and employees with disabilities and to individuals who are pregnant.
 The University's Sexual Harassment policy.

 Purpose of the Policy

-The purpose of this policy is to advance Northeastern’s long-held position that sexual misconduct violates the standards of our community and is unacceptable, and to provide prompt and equitable resolution of sexual misconduct complaints.
-This policy furthers Northeastern’s commitment to providing locations that are safe and secure from sexual misconduct.
+The purpose of this policy is to advance Northeastern’s long-held position that sexual harassment violates the standards of our community and is unacceptable, and to provide sexual harassment proceedings which will include a prompt, fair, and impartial process from the initial investigation to the final result.
+This policy furthers Northeastern’s commitment to providing locations that are safe and secure from sexual harassment.